kamilburda/genderbench/README.md

 This project has two purposes:

-1. **To publish the results we measured for various LLMs.** Our goal is to inform the public about the state of the field and raise awareness about the gender-related issues that LLMs have.
+1. **To publish the results we measured for various LLMs.** Our goal is to inform about the state of the field and raise awareness about the gender-related issues that LLMs have.

 2. **To allow researchers to run the benchmark on their own LLMs.** Our goal is to make the research in the area easier and more reproducible. `GenderBench` can